tardis-dev/tardis-machine/README.md

 #### Order book snapshots

-Order book snapshots are always available at the beginning of the day ( 00:00 UTC) and/or when websocket connection is restarted by Exchange.
+Order book snapshots are always available at the beginning of the day ( 00:00 UTC) and/or when websocket connection was restarted by exchange itself.

 #### How to debug it if something went wrong?

-This lib uses [debug](https://github.com/visionmedia/debug) package for verbose logging and debugging purposes that can be enabled via `DEBUG` environment variable set to `tardis*`.
+tardis-machine uses [debug](https://github.com/visionmedia/debug) package for verbose logging and debugging purposes that can be enabled via `DEBUG` environment variable set to `tardis*`.

 ## License